syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/stackingBar.png)

-### Stacking Bar 100 Chart
+### Stacking bar 100 chart

-Stacking bar 100 chart is the same as the stacking column 100 chart, but the variation is it is rotated 90 degree in the clockwise direction.
+Stacking bar 100 chart is similar to the stacking column 100 chart.
+But, it differs from direction; it is rotated 90 degree in clockwise direction.
 This type of chart is widely used for proportional analysis over a particular period of time.

-The following code snippet shows how to select a stacking bar 100 chart.
+The following code snippet shows how to select a stacking bar 100 chart:

 {% tabs %}